gulpinhenry/animated-sorts/README.md

 ## Description

 Shows the animation of several sorts, including bubble, selection, insertion, merge, and quicksort.
 Buttons include choices for the sorts, and a delay in milliseconds between the animation frames.
+Used to explore sorting algorithms and Java applets.

 [Click this link to go to the live site]()